-Suppliers subject to this guideline must register their trade items and locations with GS1.
+Suppliers subject to this guideline must register their organisation with GS1 to assign GTINs to their trade items and GLNs to their locations.
 The following steps are illustrative and can be used as a guide based on experience with other implementations.